 The specific customer pledges are broken down further into the following key components, which will be measured and monitored for achievement by the Remuneration Committee.
-These specific customer pledges have been determined by the Remuneration Committee to be those of most relevance to delivering quality and consistent levels of high customer service in the year-ended 31 March 2021.
+These specific customer pledges have been determined by the Remuneration Committee to be those of most relevance to delivering quality and consistent levels of high customer service and therefore no changes to these metrics have been made for 2024/25.